Weblog

 Now, if our 2-d being was somehow able to move past the "edges" of its 2-d universe, it would be able to travel between the faraway spots on the paper instantaneously.
 Taking this idea to the third dimension, we have the concept of a wormhole.
 If our 3-d space curves back onto itself in the fourth dimension, there can be two points in space that meet and thus could be instantaneously travelled between if we could only break through that "edge."
 Physicists believe that the incredible mass and density of black holes might create such large curvatures in space-time that a wormhole may be formed.

 Now, finally, we can see how all of this applies to time travel.
 We can go one step further, and consider that four-dimensional space-time may curve back onto itself in the fifth dimension, if such a dimension exists.
-Voilà!
-We now have a wormhole through space and time (e.g. 'the gate of no gate' from The Forbidden Kingdom).
+VoilĂ !
+We now have a wormhole through space and time (e.g. ‘the gate of no gate’ from The Forbidden Kingdom).

 edit: I recommend this cool animation as a way of visualizing higher dimensions.
 It goes over ten dimensions, which interestingly coincides with the predictions of competing string theory models that there are either 10, 11, or 26 total dimensions.
 Of course, string theory is still highly speculative at this point, as are the animation's ideas about higher dimensions.

-Monday, 14 April 2008
+April 14, 2008

-Tuesday, 01 April 2008
+April 1, 2008

-Recommend
+• Recommend

 I haven't posted recently, so I'll say a little about what I'm working on.
 I rolled out the recommend feature last week (thanks to Ayca for the design and Justin for integrating it into the feed).
 Stay tuned for a module you can put on your home page that lists the items you've recently recommended.